UnseenWizzard/git_training/README.md

 You can also add your _commit message_ right there in the command line if you call `git commit` like this: `git commit -m "Add Bob"`.
 But because you want to write [good commit messages](https://chris.beams.io/posts/git-commit/) you really should take your time and use the editor.

-Now your changes are in your local repository, which is a good place for the to be as long as no one else needs them or you're not yet ready to share them.
+Now your changes are in your local repository, which is a good place for them to be as long as no one else needs them or you're not yet ready to share them.

 In order to share your commits with the _Remote Repository_ you need to `push` them.